BS in Secondary Education (SPED High and Low Incidence)

 About

-The Bachelor of Science in Education (Secondary Education - SPED High and Low Incidence) equips students to become licensed PreK–12 special education teachers in Kansas.
-As the only program of its kind in the state, it offers a comprehensive academic pathway to licensure in both high-incidence and low-incidence special education.
+The Bachelor of Science in Education (Secondary Education – Special Education, High and Low Incidence) at Fort Hays State University prepares students to become licensed PreK–12 special education teachers in Kansas.
+The program provides a unified pathway that addresses preparation across both high‑incidence and low‑incidence special education.

 Why pursue a Bachelor of Science in Education (Secondary Education – SPED High and Low Incidence) at Fort Hays State University?